-Generally speaking, Yirgacheffe coffees have a floral and lemon flavor — sweet, juicy, bright, floral, black tea, citrus (think jasmine, lemondrop) -- and that holds true here.
+Generally speaking, Yirgacheffe coffees have a floral and lemon flavor — sweet, juicy, bright, floral, citrus (think jasmine, lemondrop) -- and that holds true here.
 It's a soft, gentle coffee, with almost creamy body which makes it very easy to drink.
 You smell the sweet flowers as soon as you grind it.
-You taste flowers and lemon.
-It's creamy with a slight chocolate taste in the finish.
+You taste flowers and citrus.
+It's creamy with a prominent chocolate taste.

 Best when roasted light, I follow the same profile as a natural Ethiopia, although being a washed process coffee, this Yirg takes just a little more heat to keep up with that roasting curve and it cracks a couple of degrees later, so it needs to be a couple degrees hotter before you let it out.
 I barely take it past the first cracks though.
 Just after the first cracks come to a complete stop and you've slowed the roast way down, I turn the heat down to where the bean temp is just stalling out right around 400 degrees, and I'm done.
 There's no earthiness, and no defective tastes.
 However, if you want to roast this as more of a medium roast you totally can.
 Since it's a washed process coffee, you can take it as dark as you want.
 It holds its sweetness even though it will lose its complexity.

-I tend to strongly prefer natural processed Ethiopia coffee over washed processed ones, but this coffee is satisfying and makes me smile.
+I tend to strongly prefer natural processed Ethiopia coffee over washed processed ones, but this washed Ethiopia is satisfying and delightful and makes me smile.

 US Arrival June 2019